MicrosoftDocs/visualstudio-docs.es-es/docs/vs-2015/extensibility/what-s-new-in-the-visual-studio-2015-sdk.md

 caps.latest.revision: 14
 ms.author: gregvanl
 manager: jillfra
-ms.openlocfilehash: 1d51474f2e242f764a84edaa9f2712418c859460
+ms.openlocfilehash: 6735f929f52387f4cb40406d6918894e72bb40d3
-ms.sourcegitcommit: 47eeeeadd84c879636e9d48747b615de69384356
+ms.sourcegitcommit: bad28e99214cf62cfbd1222e8cb5ded1997d7ff0
-ms.translationtype: HT
+ms.translationtype: MT
 ms.contentlocale: es-ES
-ms.lasthandoff: 04/23/2019
+ms.lasthandoff: 11/21/2019
-ms.locfileid: "63408708"
+ms.locfileid: "74299682"
 ---
-# <a name="what39s-new-in-the-visual-studio-2015-sdk"></a>¿Qué&#39;s en el SDK Visual Studio 2015
+# <a name="what39s-new-in-the-visual-studio-2015-sdk"></a>What&#39;s New in the Visual Studio 2015 SDK
 [!INCLUDE[vs2017banner](../includes/vs2017banner.md)]

-El SDK de Visual Studio tiene las siguientes características nuevas y actualizadas para Visual Studio 2015, actualizado de Visual Studio 2015 y Visual Studio 2017.
+The Visual Studio SDK has the following new and updated features for Visual Studio 2015, Visual Studio 2015 updated, and Visual Studio 2017.

 ## <a name="visual-studio-2017"></a>Visual Studio 2017

-A partir de Visual Studio 2017, análisis de proyecto personalizado y las plantillas de elemento ya no se realizará.
-En su lugar, la extensión debe proporcionar los archivos de manifiesto de plantilla que describen la ubicación de instalación de estas plantillas.
-Puede usar Visual Studio 2017 para actualizar las extensiones VSIX.
-Si implementa la extensión con un archivo MSI, debe generar manualmente los archivos de manifiesto de plantilla.
-Para obtener más información, consulte [actualización del proyecto personalizado y las plantillas de elemento para Visual Studio 2017](/visualstudio/extensibility/upgrading-custom-project-and-item-templates-for-visual-studio-2017?view=vs-2015).
-El esquema del manifiesto de plantilla está documentado en [referencia de esquema de manifiesto de Visual Studio plantilla](/visualstudio/extensibility/visual-studio-template-manifest-schema-reference).
+Starting in Visual Studio 2017, scanning for custom project and item templates will no longer be performed.
+Instead, the extension must provide template manifest files that describe the install location of these templates.
+You can use Visual Studio 2017 to update your VSIX extensions.
+If you deploy your extension using an MSI, you must generate the template manifest files by hand.
+For more information, see [Upgrading Custom Project and Item Templates for Visual Studio 2017](/visualstudio/extensibility/upgrading-custom-project-and-item-templates-for-visual-studio-2017?view=vs-2015).
+The template manifest schema is documented in [Visual Studio Template Manifest Schema Reference](/visualstudio/extensibility/visual-studio-template-manifest-schema-reference).

-## <a name="vs-2015-sdk-update-1"></a>SDK de VS 2015 Update 1
+## <a name="vs-2015-sdk-update-1"></a>VS 2015 SDK Update 1
- Actualización 1 incluye herramientas para ayudar a su extensión funciona bien con los temas de color y el servicio de imágenes de Visual Studio.
+ Update 1 includes tools to help your extension work well with color themes and the Visual Studio image service.

- Estos temas están bajo el [utilidades VSSDK](../extensibility/internals/vssdk-utilities.md) sección:
+ These topics are under the [VSSDK Utilities](../extensibility/internals/vssdk-utilities.md) section:

-- El [herramientas de creación de temas de Color](../extensibility/internals/color-theming-tools.md) le ayudarán a crear y editar los colores personalizados para Visual Studio.
+- The [Color Theming Tools](../extensibility/internals/color-theming-tools.md) help you create and edit custom colors for Visual Studio.

-- El [herramientas de servicio de imágenes](../extensibility/internals/image-service-tools.md) le permiten trabajar con archivos de manifiesto de imagen de Visual Studio.
+- The [Image Service Tools](../extensibility/internals/image-service-tools.md) let you work with Visual Studio image manifest files.

-## <a name="new-way-to-add-the-visual-studio-sdk-to-visual-studio"></a>Nueva forma de agregar el SDK de Visual Studio a Visual Studio
+## <a name="new-way-to-add-the-visual-studio-sdk-to-visual-studio"></a>New Way to Add the Visual Studio SDK to Visual Studio
- A partir de Visual Studio 2015, no es necesario descargar el SDK de Visual Studio por separado.
-En su lugar, puede instalarlo como parte del proceso de instalación normal, o puede elegir instalarla más adelante.
-Al abrir o crear una solución VSIX, Visual Studio le pedirá que instale las herramientas de extensibilidad de Visual Studio.
-Para obtener más información, consulte [instalar el SDK de Visual Studio](../extensibility/installing-the-visual-studio-sdk.md).
+ Starting in Visual Studio 2015, you don't need to download the Visual Studio SDK separately.
+Instead, you can install it as part of the normal installation process, or you can choose to install it later on.
+When you open or create  a VSIX solution, Visual Studio will ask you to install the Visual Studio Extensibility Tools.
+For more information, see [Installing the Visual Studio SDK](../extensibility/installing-the-visual-studio-sdk.md).

-## <a name="new-ways-of-creating-extensions"></a>Nuevas formas de crear extensiones
+## <a name="new-ways-of-creating-extensions"></a>New Ways of Creating Extensions
- A partir de Visual Studio 2015 SDK, tienen diferentes opciones para crear extensiones, dependiendo del lenguaje de programación que usa.
+ Starting in the Visual Studio 2015 SDK, you have different options for creating extensions, depending on which programming language you’re using.

 ### <a name="visual-c-and-visual-basic"></a>Visual C# y Visual Basic
- Para C# y Visual Basic, hay una gama completa de plantillas de elemento de proyecto que le permiten crear paquetes VSPackage, comandos de menú, ventanas de herramientas, clasificadores de editor, elementos gráficos del editor y extensiones de editor de margen.
-Puede agregar alguno o todos ellos al proyecto VSIX estándar.
+ For C# and Visual Basic, there is a full range of project item templates that allow you to create VSPackages, menu commands, tool windows, editor classifiers, editor adornments, and editor margin extensions.
+You can add any or all of these to the standard VSIX project.
 Para obtener más información, consulte:

 - [Creación de una extensión con un comando de menú](../extensibility/creating-an-extension-with-a-menu-command.md)